atsign-foundation/at_demos/sshnp_docker_demo/README.md

 - makes `~/.ssh`
 - makes `~/.atsign/keys`
 - copies over `~/.startup.sh`
-- sets up user with name "atsign". if you are changing the user's name, then change it in each Dockerfile as well as the `.startup.sh` scripts.
+- sets up user with name "atsign". if you are changing the user's name, then change it in each Dockerfile ENV variable as well as replace "atsign" in the three `.startup.sh` scripts.
 <!-- TODO -->

 ## Usage

+Usage of each of the binaries (taken from the [sshnp](https://github.com/atsign-foundation/sshnoports) repo)

 `sshnp` usage (example: `./sshnp -f @soccer99 -t @66dear32 -h @48leo -d docker -s id_ed25519.pub -v`)